terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services.md

 ### Publish

-For a call to a HTTP Pusher service, the body MUST be a JSON object with the following attributes:
+For a call to a HTTP Publisher service, the body MUST be a JSON object with the following attributes:

 * `topic`: A string with the URI of the topic to publish to.
 * `args`: An (optional) list of positional event payload arguments.